James Harpur in conversation with Peter Robinson

-ON THE OCCASION of his 70th birthday and to mark the publication of a latest collection of poems, Received Attachments, with three poems from the new collection.
+ON THE OCCASION of his 70th birthday and to mark the publication of a latest collection of poems, Retrieved Attachments, with three poems from the new collection.

 James Harpur: First of all, congratulations on reaching three score years and ten – and on all your many achievements in the realm of poetry and literature.
 I’d like to start off by asking you a general question before getting into specifics: what is your relationship with music?
 Your verse is carefully modulated with great attention to rhythm, assonance, rhyme and so on – what has influenced your musical ear?
 Classical music, jazz, pop?